kubernetes-sigs/gateway-api/geps/gep-1731/index.md

 // 600-999 (inclusive) range, which are not valid for HTTP clients, but are
 // sometimes used for communicating application-specific errors.
 //
-// Implementations MAY support additional shorthand codes for any `[0-9]xx`
-// range.
-//
 // +kubebuilder:validation:Pattern=`^[1-9](?:[0-9][0-9]|xx)$`
 type HTTPRouteRetryStatusCode string